 Witty sayings.
 To-do lists.
 Inspirational quotes.
 Shopping lists.
 No matter the message, letter boards are the perfect blank canvas for personal expression, and we’re more than a little obsessed.
 (If you haven’t noticed, the Internet is, too.)
-Today we’re combining our love for letter boards with our love for cake to create a totally customizable treat that feels especially relevant this back-to-school season.
+Today we’re combining our love for letter boards with our love for cake to create a totally customizable—and thoroughly delicious—treat.

 The technique is simple (even if you’ve never used fondant before) and the personalization options are endless.
 You’ll just need your favorite chocolate cake recipe, some black fondant, and white chocolate letters.
 Let’s begin!